nikelioum/Earth-DB/README.md

 - Create and drop tables with specified column types.
 - Insert data into tables with type validation.
 - Query tables with support for conditions, sorting, and column-specific selection.
+- Delete data from tables with or without conditions.
 - Easy-to-use interface for managing your custom database.

 ---